Tommyt23/TwitchBots/Readme.md

 !score: command to see the score of friendly tournaments (updated after each game ends manually) <br>
 !welcome: command to welcome people to the stream <br>
 !rank: inform the user of current and peak rank <br>
+!tracker: responds with link to my tracker <br>
-!poll: command to open up a poll with options of [question, time in seconds, options for the poll] !vote: command to vote on current poll
+!poll: command to open up a poll with options of [question, time in seconds, options for the poll] <br>
+!vote: command to vote on current poll

 ### Future commands: